grafana/alloy/docs/sources/reference/components/prometheus/prometheus.exporter.snmp.md

 The `config_file` argument points to a YAML file defining which snmp_exporter modules to use.
 Refer to [snmp_exporter](https://github.com/prometheus/snmp_exporter/tree/{{< param "SNMP_VERSION" >}}?tab=readme-ov-file#configuration) for details on how to generate a configuration file.

-The `config` argument must be a YAML document as string defining which SNMP modules and auths to use.
+The `config` argument is an alternative to the `config_file` argument.
+It must be a YAML document as string defining which SNMP modules and auths to use.
 `config` is typically loaded by using the exports of another component.
 For example,

 - `local.file.LABEL.content`